Pamenarti/lotus-blockchain/README.md

-## It will open soon. work continues.
+## It will open soon. work continues. the system is currently not working.

 # Lotus-Blockchain